Announcing our Fostering Futures Initiative: Helping Foster Teens Successfully Transition into Adulthood

 CASA KNOWS HOW TO HELP FOSTER TEENS THRIVE

 CASA volunteers and staff can help teens build confidence and develop healthy boundaries.
 To effectively serve foster teens, CASA volunteers and staff must acquire specialized knowledge and training to help teens get a driver’s license, apply for college or a vocational school, get a car, find a job, and find stable housing after they age out of foster care.
-This is why CASA of Marion County is creating its Fostering Futures Initiative.
-The Fostering Futures Initiative will build in checkpoints to ensure that teens are on track to graduate on time, enroll in post-secondary education or find full-time employment, and more.
+This is why CASA of Marion County launched its Fostering Futures Initiative.
+The Fostering Futures provides specialized training for staff and volunteers to meet teens' specific needs.
+We also created checkpoints to ensure that teens are on track to graduate on time, enroll in post-secondary education or find full-time employment, and more.

 PROGRAM DESIGN

-CASA of Marion County plans to devote a full-time position to managing teen cases, thereby creating a new mechanism to secure additional volunteers and funding, while providing scalability and specialization to support CASAs advocating for this vulnerable population.
-A role tailored to serve teens (about 33% of CASA’s caseload) would enhance coordination, promote more in-depth knowledge of resources and best practices, ultimately leading to better outcomes.
+CASA of Marion County devotes a full-time position to managing teen cases, thereby creating a new mechanism to secure additional volunteers and funding, while providing scalability and specialization to support CASAs advocating for this vulnerable population.
+A role tailored to serve teens (about 33% of CASA’s caseload) enhances coordination, promote more in-depth knowledge of resources and best practices, ultimately leading to better outcomes.

-CASA’s Fostering Futures initiative will be culturally-specific, trauma-informed, and teen-centered.
+CASA’s Fostering Futures initiative is culturally-specific, trauma-informed, and teen-centered.

-The Fostering Futures Initiative will be led by a full-time Advocate Coordinator who will (a) receive specialized training and become CASA’s in-house subject matter expert on community resources (b) supervise and conduct specialized training of volunteers assigned to teen cases (c) research, design and update CASA’s Teen Resource Guide (d) identify teen-specific child advocacy training and (e) collaborate with other CASA staff to create performance metrics.
+The Fostering Futures Initiative is led by a full-time Advocate Coordinator who has completed National CASA's Fostering Futures curriculum.
+This Advocate Coordinator is our office's in-house subject matter expert on community resources for teens, supervises volunteers assigned to teen case, and conducts specialized training of volunteers who want to be assigned to teen cases.
+This position continuously researches and updates the Teen Resource Guide, identifies teen-specific child advocacy training opportunities and resources, and collaborates with staff to create performance metrics.

-We will create the CASA College Fund to identify funds for collegebound foster youth to help pay for textbooks, school supplies and technology, and dorm room essentials.
 The Advocate Coordinator is a full-time position paid between $25.00 and $30.00 per hour plus benefits.
-CASA’s Executive Director, Program Manager, Administrative Services Manager, and Volunteer and Outreach Coordinator will all play supporting roles in implementing the Fostering Futures Initiative.
+CASA’s Executive Director, other Advocate Coordinators, Community Health Worker, and Volunteer and Outreach Coordinator all play supporting roles in the Fostering Futures Initiative.